w3c/web-roadmaps/README.md

         "status": "",
         "source": "feedback",
         "date": "2018-03-19",
-        "comment": "No public signal in Webkit for the feature, information reported by Can I Use is incorrect" },
+        "comment": "No public signal in WebKit for the feature, information reported by Can I Use is incorrect" },
       {
         "ua": "edge",